 Equally important is the emotional side of self-pleasure.
 Sexual wellness experts emphasize that masturbation should always feel empowering rather than shameful.
 Checking in with yourself—asking “Does this feel good?” or “Am I comfortable with this?”—can transform a physical act into a moment of mindful intimacy.

 That focus on comfort and presence doesn’t only apply to solo exploration.
-In shared intimacy, some people also become more aware of environment and positioning—such as exploring comfortable car sex positions that feel intentional, grounded, and free from performance pressure.
+In shared intimacy, some people also become more aware of the environment and positioning—such as exploring comfortable car sex positions that feel intentional, grounded, and free from performance pressure.

 Done with Pillow Humping and Want to Take It to the Next Level?